gaps-closure/ect/documentation/formal/z3-verifier.md

 Labels correspond to CLE labels (see `formal/cle.md`) and confer a number of properties on labeled nodes.
-For the time being, we omit all properties except the `level` and `remotelevel` of the label and assume there is only one CDF, to simplify this first-draft formalization.
+For the time being, we omit all properties except the `level` and `remotelevel` of the label and assume there is at most one CDF, to simplify this first-draft formalization.

 ```
 (declare-fun level       (Int) Color) ; Label -> Color
 (declare-fun remotelevel (Int) Color) ; Label -> Color
 ```

+If a label has no associated CDF, the remotelevel is the same as the level, indicating that no cross domain flows are permitted.

 #### Dependencies